 At the Annual General Meeting (AGM) GAPS members elect the Trustees – a body that carries ultimate responsibility for directing the affairs of a charity, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of its members and the public.
 We currently have nine Trustees:

-Chair: Juliet Koprowska – Academic, University of York.
+Chair: Juliet Koprowska – Honorary Fellow in Social Work, University of York.

-Gemma Bond – Social work practitioner and Deputy Team Manager, Looked after Children.
+Gemma Bond – Social Work Practitioner – Looked after Children.

 Hannah Pepper – Coordinator.

 Stephen Marsden – Administrator.